NiklasMerz/explainer-webview-local-content/README.md

 The proposed APIs can be used to load local content on a regular, non-privacy-sensitive origin and therefore allow developers to build their web application just like for a regular browser context.

-### Scenario 2
+> TODO explain flow with code examples

+### Custom HTTP requests in the native layer

 > loading content from a remote server (proxy)
 > doing native requests from various reasons

 In some use cases developers using WebViews might want to intercept or modify requests to certain URLs.
 Some examples:

 * **Session sharing**: If a user logins into a native app and opens a WebView it should be able to use the same session as the native user session and vice versa.
-The proposed interception API can be used to extract or add authentication information for requests to certain URLs to share them with the native layer to make it possible do HTTP requests with the same authentication information in the native or Web context.
+The proposed interception API can be used to extract or add authentication information for requests to certain URLs to share them with the native layer to make it possible do HTTP requests with the same authentication information in native or Web context.
 These authentication information are typically cookies or auth tokens in headers that could be modified by the interception API.
 * **Additional Security**: HTTP Public Key Pinning

 ## Detailed design discussion

-### [Tricky design choice #1]

-> discuss "normal" http(s) origin vs custom scheme
+### Custom scheme vs HTTP(S) Origin

 [Talk through the tradeoffs in coming to the specific design point you want to make.]